Abdul-moiz123/Software-Testing-Simulation/README.md

 The important question is:

-> Is the variation normal, or has something unusual happened to the process?
+> Is this normal process variation, or has something unusual happened?

-Statistical Quality Control helps answer this question using data.
+Statistical Quality Control helps answer this question using data and statistical methods.

 ---

 # 🔍 What Does Verification Mean?

-Suppose a numerical is solved manually and gives:
+Suppose a Quality Control numerical is solved manually.

+The manual calculation gives:

 ```text
 Grand Mean = 63.00